Baptist Lui Ming Choi Secondary School: Campus

-Education reform of Hong Kong

-Witnessing the vast change brought by the education reform in Hong Kong, the school was transformed to fit into the new environment and well preserve its teaching and learning quality.
-The new curriculum with new highlight on social science and liberal studies will be introduced.
-Syllabi for public examination for the entrance of university will soon be revised to catch the structural change of Hong Kong's educational system, from seven years secondary education to six years whilst one more year will be added to tertiary education.

-The school has a strong structure bounding both internally and externally.
-The 3 main internal bodies, the Parents' Association, the Alumni Association and the Student Union, engage intimately in various aspects of school operations.
-Externally, the School has strong linkages with secondary schools over the city and educational institutions.
-In 2004, the Education and Manpower Bureau named the school as one of the twenty school tiding direct partnership with the best 20 in mainland China.

 Lectures

 The school has hosted former Chief Secretary for Administration Anson Chan, President of the Legislative Council of Hong Kong Jasper Tsang, and entrepreneur Joseph Lee for lectures.
 In 2015, the school hosted Joshua Wong to speak about politics and civil disobedience which caused a group of parents to protest outside the school that Wong was teaching their students to violate the law.

 Class structure

 Like most other secondary schools in Hong Kong, Baptist Lui Ming Choi Secondary School serves form 1 through form 6.
 Form 1 to 3 are Junior classes; 4 to 6 are Certificate.

 Junior classes studies subjects of all streams like languages, computer, arts, science, sports and many others.
 As a Christian school, studied of bible is included in the curriculum.
 Certificate classes are targeted at the HKCEE, an open certificate examination for secondary education.
 Students are divided into arts, business or science stream according to their interests.

 From the academic year 2009, the Form 4 class will be ceased, and those classes will be replaced into NS1, NS2 and NS3 respectively to complying with the Hong Kong Diploma of Secondary Education.